Joe-uwu/context-graph-agent/docs/design/urgency-scoring.md

 The scorer answers one question per node: how likely is this to need a human's attention soon, and how bad if it does.
 It runs continuously in the background over changed subgraphs, not on demand, so a high score exists before anyone asks.
 Output is a score in [0, 1], the feature vector that produced it, and a confidence derived from the provenance of the underlying edges.

-The design is deliberately a transparent weighted model first, with an optional learned (GNN) scorer layered on top later.
-A weighted model is explainable by construction — the notification can say which features drove the score — and needs no labeled training data to start.
-The learned scorer is an enhancement, not a dependency (see the end of this doc and [ADR-0010](../adr/0010-gnn-urgency-scorer.md)).
+Two scorers ship behind the same port.
+The default is a transparent weighted model — explainable by construction (the notification can say which features drove the score) and needing no training data.
+A trained graph neural network is the alternative (`CORTEX_SCORER_MODEL=gnn`), selected by config; it captures relational interactions the additive model misses.
+See the learned-scorer section below and [ADR-0010](../adr/0010-gnn-urgency-scorer.md).

 ---